krisvanrens/coding-exercises/cpp-fundamentals-exercises/rpn-calculator/README.md

 This version is the previous version including the use of a custom stack container implementation.

-Up until this verison, we used the `std::stack` container adapter from the C++ standard library.
+Up until this version, we used the `std::stack` container adapter from the C++ standard library.
 However, in our limited-scope RPN, calculator, we only need a stack of a fixed maximum size of two elements.
 This can probably be implemented much more efficiently than the fully generic `std::stack` based on a `std::deque`.